 Not exactly.
 It’s actually possible to create an infinitely-scrolling website that’s both user-friendly and crawlable.
 First, you’ll need to paginate your server-side content.

 Next, you can simply install a plugin like Infinite Ajax Scroll (which is also available on WordPress).
-Note that in order to implement this effectively, you will need a bit of JavaScript knowledge.
-We said it was possible, not easy.
-While infinite scroll can be a pretty neat feature, there’s a good chance your website doesn’t really need it.
-Ask yourself honestly if it’s essential to how your audience experiences your content and engages with your brand.
-If you can’t immediately answer that question, then chances are fairly high the answer is no.
+Keep in mind, you’ll need some JavaScript skills to do this well.
+We said it’s possible, not easy.
+Infinite scroll can seem cool.
+However, your website probably doesn’t need it.
+Honestly ask yourself: Is it essential for how your audience sees your content?
+Does it really help them engage with your brand?
+If you can’t answer that quickly, the answer is likely no.